-The advertiser can provide characteristics about the desired target audience such as gender, age, location, income, and so on.
-Then, the DSP analyzes all inventories available to decide which of them match the desired requirements.
-Once it has found an inventory of interest to the user, the software will automatically calculate the value and make a bid.
+The advertiser can provide characteristics about the desired target audience, such as gender, age, location, income, etc. Then, the DSP analyzes all inventories available to decide which of them match the desired requirements.
+Once it has found a list of interest to the user, the software will automatically calculate the value and make a bid.

-This type of technology works through machine learning and, even though it seems like it’s a complex and time-consuming work, the system does it all in a matter of milliseconds.
+This type of technology works through machine learning and, even though it seems like it’s complicated and time-consuming work, the system does it all in a matter of milliseconds.

 What is the structure of a DSP?